Post #4 in The Elliott Lexicon of Satisfactory Yoga Terminology

 Upon receiving my first custom ordered bloomer, I noticed they were more like diapers, ballooning out in all directions.
 I called the maker to inquire why she made a pair that were clearly not my size.
 Did she misread the measurements?
 Her answer surprised me:

-Although fairly new to yoga, and call me vain, but I was not on-board with the idea that the rumps of women who did yoga were so floppy that upon forward bending, they needed a garment a full size larger to accommodate the overflow.
+Although fairly new to yoga, I was not on-board with the idea that the rumps of women who did yoga were so floppy and unskilled that upon forward bending, they needed a garment a full size larger to accommodate a lack of understanding.

 Enter “Tone in the Tush”, contracting the lower glutes and hamstrings at the sitting bones in poses that stretch this area, including but not limited to forward bends and most standing poses.
 This is an application of muscle physiology called the eccentric contraction, and I utilize this concept by teaching my students to strengthen the muscle they are stretching.
 It’s counter intuitive to think of contracting muscles while stretching, but it is my belief the animal, our physical body, feels safer when there is appropriate muscular tone.
 The poses come more readily, and the mind is more likely to settle into wide-brain, a state of being I value greatly, and the gift of an intelligent yoga practice.